Kraaketing/cf11dctest/README.md

-some text for the readme
+some text for the readme, and some more